James Dean: Cinema and television

 James Dean's estate still earns about $5,000,000 per year, according to Forbes magazine.
-On November 6, 2019, it was announced that Dean's likeness will be used, via CGI, for a Vietnam War film called Finding Jack, based on the Gareth Crocker novel.
-The movie will be directed by Anton Ernst and Tati Golykh and another actor will voice Dean's part.
+On November 6, 2019, it was announced that Dean's likeness would be used, via CGI, for a Vietnam War film called Finding Jack, based on the Gareth Crocker novel.
+Prior to being shelved, the movie was to have been directed by Anton Ernst and Tati Golykh and another actor would voice Dean's part.
 Although the directors obtained the rights to use Dean's image from his family, the announcement was met with derision by people in the industry.

 Martin Sheen has been vocal throughout his career about being influenced by James Dean.
 Speaking of the impact Dean had on him, Sheen stated, "All of his movies had a profound effect on my life, in my work and all of my generation.
 He transcended cinema acting.
-It was no longer acting, it was human behavior."
+It was no longer acting; it was human behavior."
 For Terrence Malick's debut film Badlands, Sheen based his characterization of Kit Carruthers, a spree killer loosely inspired by Charles Starkweather, on Dean.

-Johnny Depp credited Dean as the catalyst that made him want to become an actor.
+Johnny Depp credited Dean as the catalyst for his wanting to become an actor.
 Nicolas Cage also said he wanted to go into acting because of Dean.
 "I started acting because I wanted to be James Dean.
 I saw him in Rebel Without a Cause, East of Eden.
 Nothing affected me – no rock song, no classical music – the way Dean affected me in Eden.
 It blew my mind.
-I was like, 'That's what I want to do'," Cage said.
+I was like, 'That's what I want to do,'" Cage said.
 Robert De Niro cited Dean as one of his acting inspirations in an interview.
 Leonardo DiCaprio also cited Dean as one of his favorite and most influential actors.
 When asked about which performances stayed with him the most in an interview, DiCaprio responded, "I remember being incredibly moved by Jimmy Dean, in East of Eden.
 There was something so raw and powerful about that performance.
-His vulnerability…his confusion about his entire history, his identity, his desperation to be loved.
+His vulnerability ... his confusion about his entire history, his identity, his desperation to be loved.
 That performance just broke my heart."
+Salman Shah, commonly regarded as one of the most popular and influential figures in Bangladesh's film history, is often compared to James Dean, due to the similarities in their lives and careers.
+Shah had an ephemeral but prolific impact as an actor, was a major enthusiast of fashion and automobiles, died when he was 24, the exact same age as Dean, and has an enduring legacy.